Updated Sector Guidance

 The Department of Labor hosted a virtual town hall for workers and employers about VOSHA and CDC guidance to protect Vermont workers as workplaces open, including training materials developed by VOSHA.

-A weekly question and answer webinar with Deputy Secretary Ted Brady covers best practices, new tools, and resources for municipalities on the ACCD website.
-This event is jointly hosted by the Vermont League of Cities and Towns (VLCT) and ACCD.
+Find previous question and answer webinars with Deputy Secretary Ted Brady that covered best practices, tools, and resources for municipalities.
+This event series was jointly hosted by the Vermont League of Cities and Towns (VLCT) and ACCD.

 Resources for Vermont's Creative Sector